Gifted Girls Only - Off the Deep End

 Hailey used the ratty tissue to swipe at the tears on her cheeks.
 “Thanks.
 You know, the other neighbors always gave me grief about the noise Perry and I made.
-Yazmin was the only one who reached out; and now you guys are here right when I need you, like angels.”
+Yazmin was the only one who reached out.
+Now you guys are here right when I need you, like angels.”

-Our gifted-girls-only-weekend broke up after our visit with Hailey and Yazmin.
+Our gifted-girls-only weekend broke up after our visit with Hailey and Yazmin.
 My friends took off for Sean’s house.
-I spent the rest of the morning cleaning up then hauled a basket of wash to the community laundry room.
+I spent the rest of the morning cleaning, then hauled a basket of wash to the community laundry room.
 My phone buzzed as I sat watching my towels spin in the dryer.
 I opened the text from Allison.